Support the Uyghur Wellness Initiative

 A recent CNN article states, “The Chinese government's alleged actions in Xinjiang have violated every single provision in the United Nations' Genocide Convention, according to an independent report by more than 50 global experts in international law, genocide, and the China region.

-What has taken the world four long years to finally call genocide has been experienced as a human tragedy every single day in the homes of North American diaspora Uyghurs.
+What took the world years to finally call genocide has been experienced as a human tragedy every single day in the homes of North American diaspora Uyghurs.
 Their anguish over the treatment of their loved ones back home manifests as depression, anger, chronic exhaustion, a withdrawal from loved ones, and a general feeling of hopelessness - all signs of secondary trauma.

 In 2020 a group of concerned human rights and mental health activists came together and began to think how to serve the Uyghur families and individuals suffering because of the unknown status of their loved ones in China.
-That’s why we’ve formed the Uyghur Wellness Initiative (UWI), developed training materials, and recruited mental wellness professionals to volunteer their time to see Uyghur clients.
+That’s why a group of organizations, including Peace Catalyst, came together as a coalition to form the Uyghur Wellness Initiative (UWI), developed training materials, and recruited mental wellness professionals to volunteer their time to see Uyghur clients.

 Your donation will support project management and administration costs for this growing initiative.